koush/docs.scrypted.app/detection/smart-occupancy-sensor.md

 ## Setup

 Scrypted can create a `Smart Occupancy Sensor` that remains active while a specific object is detected on a camera.
+For example, the sensor can determine if a parking spot is utilized or a baby's crib is empty, and trigger automations.

-This requires [Scrypted NVR Object Detection](/scrypted-nvr/) or any of the other object detection plugins like CoreML, OpenVINO, ONNX, or TensorFlow-lite.
+Smart Occupancy Sensor requires [Scrypted NVR Object Detection](/scrypted-nvr/) or any of the other object detection plugins like CoreML, OpenVINO, ONNX, or TensorFlow-lite.

 1. Install the `Video Analysis Plugin`.
 2. Click `Add New`.